Jessica Ware: Career

-Ware contributed to a major study of the phylogenomics of insect evolution, and developed molecular phylogeny of hexapoda.
+Ware contributed to a major study of the phylogenomics of insect evolution, and developed molecular phylogeny of Hexapoda.
 She has undertaken fieldwork in several continents.

 Ware is active in encouraging women and people from under-represented groups to become entomologists.
 She was a featured speaker at the March for Science in Washington DC in 2017.
-She co-founded Entomologists of Color (www.entopoc.org) and co-organized #BlackInEnto week in February 2021 (www.blackinento.com).
+She co-founded Entomologists of Color (www.entopoc.org) and co-organized #BlackInEnto week in February 2021.

 She is a contributor to Entomology Today, and serves on the board of several entomological journals.

 Ware has served on the Governing Board of the Entomological Society of America, representing the SysEB section.
-As of May 7, 2020, Ware was elected to become Vice President-Elect of the Entomological Society of America, starting her term as Vice President in November 2020, and as president in November 2021.
+As of May 7, 2020, Ware was elected to become Vice President-Elect of the Entomological Society of America, starting her term as vice president in November 2020, and as president in November 2021.

-From 2019–2021, she served as President of the Worldwide Dragonfly Association.
+From 2019 to 2021, she served as President of the Worldwide Dragonfly Association.

 She has been on NOVA PBS shows about insect entomophagy, and butterflies.
-She has been featured on Jonathan Van Ness's podcast Getting Curious.
+She has also been featured on Jonathan Van Ness's podcast Getting Curious.
+She was the narrator on the PBS Terra show Insectarium.